 When the agent came back, there was a bunch of paperwork to sign and then I was off to the hotel!

-Here’s a list of Delta Airlines bump gift card options.
+Here’s a list of Delta Airlines bump gift card options that I was given

 The way the Delta Airlines bump gift cards work is that you get an email within 24 hours or so (mine arrived within 2 hours), and then you can choose which card you want (I will be choosing the Amex Gift Card).
-I also got a hotel voucher, and 3 $15 meal vouchers.
+I also got a hotel voucher for the Hampton Inn & Suites Raleigh-Durham Airport-Brier Creek, and 3 $15 meal vouchers.
 All in all, not too bad for a night’s work!